6 ways to deal with loneliness when working alone

 It’s important to take the initiative and prevent loneliness from taking its toll as you nurture your remote career and business.

-- Join relevant online groups like masterminds and Facebook groups to meet other like-minded people and build lasting relationships.
-Reddit or Slack communities also work for this purpose.
+Join relevant online groups like masterminds and communities to meet other like-minded people and build lasting relationships.

 Look, as a team, we’ve all been remote workers for years, and the truth of it is that you’ll never fully escape the loneliness that comes with working alone.